 Heat not burn products, in a sense, bridge the gap between smoking and vaping.
 Unlike with vapes, heat not burn products don’t use artificial liquids.
 Instead, they use natural plant material like tobacco or cannabis flower.
 However, unlike with smoking, heat not burn devices don’t burn tobacco product they reach low level combustion temperatures.
 This allows users to enjoy the benefits of real plants while still mitigating the harmful and potentially harmful health risk.

 Heat not burn products were originally designed for the tobacco industry, but it’s easy to see the appeal for cannabis.
 Not only does using real hemp or cannabis flower help encourage the entourage effect, but burning at a lower temperature helps to preserve terpenes, resulting in a more robust overall flavor profile.

-Our signature product, the Elon, utilizes our own patented heat not burn tech to perfectly heat CBD-rich hemp to the ideal temperature for cannabinoids and terpenes.
-Its lightweight design and long battery life make Elon perfect for the on-the-go student or professional who wants to access the therapeutic potential of CBD wherever they are.
-Order our Elon Starter Kit today to receive the device itself and both of our signature hemp blends—Stem Uplift and Stem Relax.
+Our signature product, the elon®, utilizes our own patented heat-not-burn tech to perfectly heat CBD-rich hemp to the ideal temperature for cannabinoids and terpenes.
+Its lightweight design and long battery life make elon® perfect for the on-the-go student or professional who wants to access the therapeutic potential of CBD wherever they are.
+Order our Starter Bundle today to receive the device itself and your choice of two of our signature hemp blends—stelo™ Uplift, stelo™ Relax, or stelo™ Relief.